chase-hunter/dance/README.md

 # dance!
-a fully wireless 36 key keyboard inspired by the chocofi
+damce! is a split wireless keyboard designed from the temper and chocofi.

 ## coming soon